h00k00/clojure-cordova/README.md

 # template

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application with material ui and possibility to create cordova applications

 ## Development Mode